sg-s/xolotl/docs/reference/c++/mechanism.md

 This virtual method is a placeholder method of mechanism that does nothing except throw an error.
-If your mechanim is properly written, this will not be run (and therefore the error will not be thrown) because your mechanism will define a "integrate" method, which will be used instead of this.
+If your mechanism is properly written, this will not be run (and therefore the error will not be thrown) because your mechanism will define a "integrate" method, which will be used instead of this.